 Lesion-induced Increase in Shortest Structural Path Lengths (SSPLs)

 The previously described analyses allow for assessing the immediate impact a focal lesion has on direct (dis-)connections between two given brain regions.
 However, they do not account for indirect disconnections, i.e., damaged connections that run via intermediary regions.
 One way of investigating such indirect disconnections is the increase in indirect shortest structural path lengths (SSPLs).
-The SSPL score of a parcel pair expresses how many direct connections must be traversed to establish a structural pathway between them, with parcel pairs that normally share a direct connection having a score of 1.
+The SSPL score of a parcel pair expresses how many direct connections must be traversed to establish a structural pathway between them, with parcel pairs that share a direct connection having a score of 1.

 We used the LQT (Griffis et al., 2021) to calculate the lesion-induced increase in SSPLs relative to the provided atlases, which were the HCP-842 connectome atlas (Yeh et al., 2018) and the BN-246 parcellation atlas (Fan et al., 2016) in our case.
 More specifically, the LQT first computes a SSPL matrix based on the structural connectome described by the atlas as a baseline.
-Then, based on the previously defined binarisation threshold (i.e., 50% in our case), it calculates an individual SSPL matrix for every patient.
-Here, only fibre tracts/streamlines are considered that suffered less damage than the defined binarisation threshold.
+Then, based on the previously defined binarisation threshold (i.e., 50%), it calculates an individual SSPL matrix for every patient.
+Here, only fibre tracts/streamlines are considered as still existing that suffered less damage than the defined binarisation threshold.
 Finally, parcel pairs are identified that have a higher SSPL score in the patient-specific SSPL matrix than in the baseline matrix.
 This results in a symmetric 246-by-246 delta SSPL matrix for every patient, which includes both direct and indirect disconnections.
 From this, a symmetric 246-by-246 indirect SSPL matrix is created by masking out all disconnections present in the direct disconnection matrix generated in Section 3.3.

-To investigate if the increase in SSPLs between two grey matter regions are significantly associated with neglect severity, we used custom MATLAB scripts to calculate Spearman correlations.
+To investigate if the increase in SSPL between two grey matter regions is significantly associated with neglect severity, we used custom MATLAB scripts to calculate Spearman correlations.
 As described in Section 3.3., we removed the redundant elements from the matrix, as well as all disconnections that are present in less than 20% of the patient sample.
-Then, we calculated a Spearman correlation using the indirect SSPL increase scores as the independent variable and the behavioural score as the dependent variable.
+Then, we calculated a Spearman correlation for each ROI-to-ROI connection using the indirect SSPL increase score as the independent variable and the behavioural score as the dependent variable.
 We repeated this analysis three times – once for the whole patient sample, and then for the male and female subsamples separately.

-Further, we repeated this analysis using a Bayesian correlation approach to confirm our findings as a Supplementary analysis (see appendix C, Supplementary analysis 2).
+Further, we repeated this analysis using a Bayesian correlation approach to provide a continuous measure of evidence for each disconnectionas a Supplementary analysis (see appendix C, Supplementary analysis 2).

 Prediction of Patient Status

-We used a supervised machine learning algorithm in the form of a nu-support vector classification (nu-SVC; Schölkopf et al., 2000 & 2001) to investigate if it would be possible to use the lesion-derived data to predict patient status in an exploratory analysis.
-The nu-SVC was implemented using custom scripts employing the libsvm package’s MATLAB version (Chang & Lin, 2011).
+In an exploratory analysis, we used a supervised machine learning classifier in the form of a support vector machine (SVM), more specifically a nu-support vector classification (nu-SVC; Schölkopf et al., 2000 & 2001), to investigate if lesion-derived data can predict the patient status.
+The nu-SVC was implemented using custom scripts employing the ‘libsvm’ package’s MATLAB version (Chang & Lin, 2011).